What is conversation intelligence?

 The best platforms build these features into workflows that match how your team already works.
 Features only help if people actually use them.

-Managers can't listen to every call their team takes.
-That's the leverage problem.
-Conversation intelligence solves it by surfacing the calls and moments that matter most.
+Sales managers use conversation intelligence to scale coaching, validate forecast accuracy, and measure playbook adoption, without listening to every call their team takes.
+That's the leverage problem conversation intelligence solves: it surfaces the calls and moments that matter most.

 You filter calls by outcome, keyword, or sentiment to find coaching moments.
 Instead of listening chronologically, you search for situations like "calls where we lost to a competitor" or "calls where the prospect asked about pricing."
 This targets coaching on skills that need work.